 However, if everything is in order (and you might be required to validate the form before it is approved), your old broker will send a list of assets that you have to the new broker.
 Your new broker then decides if it wants the account.
 It’s possible that the new broker will reject your account.

 Before trying to initiate the transfer, check with the policies of the new broker.
-In some cases, the quality of securities in question (especially if they are supporting a margin loan), or there is an issue with minimum requirements.
+In some cases, the quality of securities may be in question (especially if they’re supporting a margin loan), or there may be an issue with minimum requirements.